Unique visits explained

 With Simple Analytics you don’t need consent.
 It’s one of our core values.

-We don’t want you to ask for consent ever.
-Our service is targeted at companies that want to get the big picture.
-Tracking customers is not part of that.
-That’s why we came up with our unique way of tracking unique visits.
+We don’t think you should ever have to ask for consent.
+Our service is designed for companies that care about the big picture, not tracking individual customers.
+That’s why we developed our own unique way of tracking unique visits.

 How it works